bean-123/01-unicafe/README.md

 - 1.9: Calculating statistics based on user feedback.

-- 1.10–1.11: Improving user experience with conditional rendering and styling.
+- 1.10: Improving user experience with conditional rendering and styling

-- 1.12–1.13: Refactoring components and managing state more effectively.
+- 1.11: Refactoring components and managing state more effectively.

 ## ⚙️ Prerequisites